WORK IN PROGRESS!

 Sometimes you have to write something just because it is interesting.
-I came across the story of Jem Belcher, Georgian prizefighter and his life fascinated me so I wrote a novel based his story.
+I came across the story of Jem Belcher, Georgian prizefighter and his life fascinated me so I wrote a novel based on his story.

 Finding Jem Belcher

-For a brief period, Jem Belcher was the undisputed champion and more famous to ordinary people than Wellington or Napoleon, but a cruel accident stole his future.
+Set in the exciting but violent world of Georgian prize fighting, for a brief period, Jem Belcher was the undisputed champion and more famous to ordinary people than Wellington or Napoleon, but a cruel accident stole his future.

-Available from Amazon kindle publishing price £2.
+Available from Amazon publishing price £2.